 6.3.3.1 The bend test may be omitted as a material acceptance test, but is required for weld tests.
-Where a bend test is performed, this shall be done in accordance with recognized standards.
+Where a bend test is performed, the test specimens and procedures shall be in accordance with IACS UR W2.